Yuki people

 The Yuki (also known as Yukiah) are an Indigenous people of California who were traditionally divided into three groups: Ukomno'om ("Valley People", or Yuki proper), Huchnom ("Outside the Valley"), and Ukohtontilka or Ukosontilka ("Ocean People", or Coast Yuki).
 The territory of these three groups included Round Valley and much of northern Mendocino County and Lake County.
 Today they are enrolled members of the Round Valley Indian Tribes of the Round Valley Reservation.
 The exonym "Yuki" may derive from the Wintu word meaning "foreigner" or "enemy."

+From 1854 to 1864, as part of the California genocide, the population of the Yuki people was reduced from approximately 20,000 to just several hundred.

 Yuki tribes are thought to have settled as far south as Hood Mountain in present-day Sonoma County.

 History

 Archaeologists, including Alfred Kroeber, have speculated that the Yuki have been resident in California for many thousands of years and once occupying a greater area than their historic homeland in Mendocino County.
 The Yuki language is an isolate, unrelated to other Native American languages, although distant relationships to other languages have been proposed by Joseph Greenberg and others.
 Scholars have also said that Yuki physical appearance is different than most other Native American peoples.
 They are described as short in stature and long-headed (Dolichocephalic), unusual among American Indians, but perhaps similar to the extinct Guaycura and Pericú of Baja California, also believed by archaeologists to be ancient residents of the Americas.

 In 1856, the US government established the Indian reservation of Nome Cult Farm (later to become Round Valley Indian Reservation) at Round Valley.
 It forced thousands of Yuki and other local tribes onto these lands, often without sufficient support for the transition.
 These events and tensions led to the Mendocino War (1859), where militias of white settlers killed hundreds of Yuki and took others by force to Nome Cult Farm.